Deadline for Submissions: March 8, 2021

 - Statements made in presentations are the sole responsibility of the author(s).
 Statements should not be viewed as, or representative of, any formal stance or position taken on any product, subject, or issue by the Academy or Elsevier.

-- To be considered for any AMA PRA Category 1 Credit™-designated activities at the Annual Assembly (i.e., Best Research Podium or Poster Presentations), presenting authors must be medical professionals, MD or MD-equivalent, who are not employed by a pharmaceutical or device manufacturing company.
+- To be considered for any AMA PRA Category 1 Credit™-designated activities at the Annual Assembly (i.e., Research Spotlight Presentations), presenting authors must be medical professionals, MD or MD-equivalent, who are not employed by a pharmaceutical or device manufacturing company.

-Leading in Research Podium Presentation: A 10-minute oral presentation of the methodology, results, and conclusions of completed studies followed by a 5-minute question-and-answer period.
+Research Spotlight Presentations: An 8-minute oral presentation of the methodology, results, and conclusions of completed studies.
 Completed experimental studies or well-controlled epidemiologic studies may be presented in this forum.

 Example of a Structured Abstract